PaloAltoNetworks/pan.dev/products/prisma-cloud/api/cspm/ratelimits.md

 sidebar_label: Rate Limits
 ---

+Prisma Cloud APIs use rate limiting to protect service performance and availability.
+Rate limiting is enforced on the following API metrics:
+- **Request Rate Limit:** Number of individual requests allowed in a given duration (usually seconds) by the endpoint.
+- **Burst Rate:** Maximum number of concurrent requests allowed in one second.

+The actual limits (rates) enforced on both metrics may vary across API endpoints.
+The limits applicable to a specific endpoint are listed on the endpoint's documentation page.

-Prisma Cloud uses API Rate Limits to protect the performance and availability of its services.
-We use the **Token Bucket** algorithm to evaluate limits on a **per-user** basis.
-Users are identified by using a key generated from the authentication token present in Prisma Cloud API requests.
+Prisma Cloud APIs enforce the applicable rate limits on a **per-user** basis using a key generated from the user’s authentication token in API requests.
 If a user has multiple authentication tokens, the limits apply to the user and not to the discrete authentication tokens.

-Rate limits are expressed using two values: Rate Limit and Burst Rate

-- **Rate Limit:** Number of individual requests per second allowed by the endpoint.
-- **Burst Rate:** Maximum number of concurrent requests allowed in one second.

-Rate limits vary by the API endpoint being used.
-If an endpoint has rate limits, they will be documented in that endpoint's description.

 ### Rate Limit Response Headers